 I was not very fond of meditation and yoga including all these spiritual things.
 For the last few days, I had been bunking off the yoga period, for these asanas were all ‘Greek’ to me.
-The new teacher talked to me in an astonishing motivated way and insisted me to join him in the basic level class.
+The new teacher talked to me in an astonishingly motivated way and insisted I join him in the basic level class.
 The very next day, I set my foot in the auditorium block-3 for the practice.
 I still remember how beautifully the session began with a couple of mantras — a deeper A-U-M chanting followed by the Gayatri Mantra.
 We practiced meditation and a couple of simple asanas.
 The class was over in no time, it seemed.
 It was the very first time that I really enjoyed doing yoga.
 Days went on and the yoga practice, too.
 Although I was not able to discern any change, my teachers didn’t miss the attitude amendment in me.
 In just a couple of months, I could also see various transformations in my behavior as I began relishing my engagement with my class fellows.

 Meditating for a long time had an amazing impact on my mental composure.
 I could visualize things from a different perspective.
 My notebooks were no more the only friend of mine.
 Entry into the next level of yoga exercise instilled a good amount of faith in my abilities.
 Now, I could kick the soccer ball with confidence into the net.
 Taking part in every speech competition and speaking in front of more than 2000 students of the school was a positive transformation that really upped my confidence.
 And I would clearly credit Yoga asanas, meditation, and of course the PE teacher for all these.